Unsupervised Hierarchical Skill Discovery: Results and Discussion

 \subsection{Minecraft Results}

 We now present the same analysis in the Minecraft domain.
 To enable OMPN and CompILE to operate in this setting, we modify the dataset due to their reliance on discrete action representations during training.
+Specifically, we discretise the action space by collecting the unique set of all actions observed in the original dataset.
+This results in 2385 unique integer actions for the domain.
 By contrast, HiSD does not require any action information and therefore operates directly on observational trajectories.
-Specifically, we discretised the action space by collecting the unique set of all possible actions observed in the original dataset.
-This results in 2385 unique integer actions for the domain.